LifeScopeLabs/lifescopelabs.github.io/lifescope-ai.md

 This is a suite of tools for reporting and machine learning from LIFESCOPE data.
 Reporting is focused on building approachable dashboard visualizations and infographics.

-Machine learning models based on L are focused on Behavior modeling
+Machine learning models based on LIFESCOPE data are focused on behavior modeling, correlation, prediction, suggestion, and impersonation.
-  * correlation
-  * prediction
-  * suggestion

 ## Reporting

 Create infographics and reports for lifescope users based on their data.

+Examples:
 ![infographics1][infographics1]

 ![infographics2][infographics2]